 SIXTH STOP: GION STREET

 The rain didn’t stop until 6 PM so instead of doing our walking tour, we decided to just take the bus to Gion street (our last stop).
 We went back to Goyo-zaka bus stop Northbound and rode bus number 202/206/207.
-Then, we went down at Gion bus stop.
+Then, we went down to Gion bus stop.

 Gion street is Kyoto’s famous geisha district.
 It has numerous stores, machiya restaurant houses, and ochiya (teahouses where you will be served by geishas and maikos).
 Luckily, I saw a geisha on her way to her ochiya but I didn’t choose to take a photo of her.
-It is advised for tourist to act respectfully around geishas.
+It is advised for tourists to act respectfully around geishas.
 Don’t be a paparazzi!

 SEVENTH STOP: KYOTO TOWER

 Not really a stop since the tower is near Kyoto Station.
-We didn’t dare to go up since its cloudy but you can go up on its observation deck for 770 yen. (around 335 pesos) Or you can just admire it from afar like we did.
+We didn’t dare to go up since it’s cloudy but you can go up on its observation deck for 770 yen (around 335 pesos).
+Or you can just admire it from afar like we did.